SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.14 Added media controls through Menu option 25.
+Usefull when the phone is in the car and you're not :-)

 V7.13.6 Fixed the following
 - Vehicle name was no longer being displayed on the main view because Tesla modified the data returned by the API
 - Fixed a crash reported by the ERA regarding too many timers.